Ark0N/ScienceStudiesScraper/readme.md

 ## 🙏 Acknowledgements

-- The scientific communities maintaining open access repositories
+This project was made possible thanks to:

-- Contributors to the Python libraries that make this project possible
+- Open-source community - For the libraries and frameworks that form the foundation of this project
+- Claude AI 3.7 Sonnet - For assistance with code development, debugging, and documentation
+- Scientific publishing platforms - For making research accessible and inspiring this tool
+- Friends and colleagues - For your support throughout the development process

 ---